-The Company provided loans to certain employees for the purposes of partially funding the purchase of shares of the Company and increasing share ownership by the employees thereby encouraging a long-term focus and aligning the interests of the employees with the interests of its shareholders and encouraging long-term retention.
-The loans are forgiven over a four-year period from the initial advance of the loan or at the end of that four year period.
+The Company has provided loans to certain employees for the purposes of partially funding the purchase of shares of the Company and increasing share ownership by the employees thereby encouraging a long-term focus and aligning the interests of the employees with the interests of its shareholders and encouraging long-term retention.
+The loans are forgiven over a four-year period from the initial advance of the loan or at the end of that four-year period.
 The loans are repayable on resignation or termination for cause.
-The CFO, COO, Mr. Mayer and a trust of which the CEO is one of the beneficiaries have been provided with such loans.
+All of the NEOs have been provided with such loans.